Independent property advice. Paid for by you, not by the deal.

 Why independent advice is structurally different.

-Recent writing
+Featured writing

 The Great Misunderstanding

-Mortgageability — not supply or demand — is the hidden filter shaping UK property prices.
+Mortgageability, not supply or demand, is the hidden filter shaping UK property prices.
 Most investors are still looking at the wrong numbers.

 Read →